 Want to go deeper than this article?

 Wan 2.2 is Alibaba's open-source video model that finally makes local video generation practical on consumer GPUs.
-14B parameters, 5-second 720p clips at 24fps, and with Q8 GGUF quantization it fits in a single 24 GB GPU.
-Quality is comparable to HunyuanVideo at much lower VRAM.
-For ComfyUI users with an RTX 4090 / 7900 XTX / Mac Studio, this is the right open-source video generator in 2026.
+Released July 28, 2025 under the permissive Apache 2.0 license, it was the first video diffusion model to ship a Mixture-of-Experts (MoE) architecture.
+The dense TI2V-5B variant generates a 5-second 720p clip at 24fps on a single 24 GB GPU (RTX 4090) in under ~9 minutes, while the heavier MoE A14B models (27B total weights, 14B active per step) push quality higher for users with more VRAM.
+For ComfyUI users with an RTX 4090 / 7900 XTX / Mac Studio, Wan 2.2 is the newest Wan release with open downloadable weights and the right open-source video generator in 2026.

-This guide covers everything: model variants (T2V 1.3B/14B, I2V 14B), ComfyUI installation with WanVideoWrapper, GGUF quantization, prompting techniques, image-to-video workflows, video-to-video for style transfer, last-frame chaining for longer clips, and benchmarks vs HunyuanVideo and Mochi.
+This guide covers everything: the real model variants (dense TI2V-5B, MoE T2V-A14B and I2V-A14B, plus the newer S2V-14B and Animate-14B), ComfyUI installation (native nodes and Kijai's WanVideoWrapper), GGUF quantization, prompting techniques, image-to-video workflows, video-to-video for style transfer, last-frame chaining for longer clips, and benchmarks vs HunyuanVideo and Mochi.

 Table of Contents